ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: pre}

-4. Display the logs of a running instance of the `writerpick1` jobrun.
-You can use the `jobrun get --name writerpick1` command to display details of this jobrun including the instances of the jobrun.
-Because the `writerpick` job updated to reference specific keys in the `mydatabasesec-writer` secret and to reference the full `mydatabasesec` secret, the reference to the `username` and `password` keys in the `mydatabasesec-writer` secret overrides the reference to the full secret.
+4. Display the logs of a running instance of the `writerpick1` job run.
+You can use the `jobrun get --name writerpick1` command to display details of this job run, including the instances of the job run.
+Because the `writerpick` job was updated to reference specific keys in the `mydatabasesec-writer` secret and to reference the full `mydatabasesec` secret, the reference to the `username` and `password` keys in the `mydatabasesec-writer` secret overrides the reference to the full secret.
 Secret values are added to the environment decoded.

     ```
     ibmcloud ce jobrun logs --instance writerpick1-0-0